Yes, you can build your own smoker without needing specialist skills like welding and here I'm going to show you how.

-As with all the panels in my design the battens that are fixed to the plywood these battens make the bearers for both the inner skin, the doors and the rear panel so in terms of fixings, this panel is complicated.
+As with all the panels in my design the battens that are fixed to the plywood make the bearers for both the inner skin, the doors and the rear panel so in terms of fixings, this panel is complicated.

 That said, take it step by step and follow the sequence in which all the panels are assembled and you'll walk it.